 The level of commitment can vary depending on the severity of your addiction.

 Some people may be required to attend for several hours each day, while others may attend a few times a week.

-If you meet the below criteria, outpatient addiction treatment may be suitable for you:
+If you meet the below criteria, outpatient addiction treatment in Staffordshire may be suitable for you:

 - Low risk of experiencing severe withdrawal symptoms